antvis/G6/packages/site/docs/manual/upgrade.en.md

 <Badge type="warning">Changed</Badge> **modes**

 In version 5.x, interaction modes have been removed.
-You can switch the currently enabled interaction behaviors by setting `behaviors`.
+You can switch the currently enabled behaviors by setting `behaviors`.

 ```typescript
 // 4.x